fsant0s/arara/CONTRIBUTING.md

-# Contributing Guide for the NEURON Project
+# Contributing Guide for the ARARA Project

-Thank you for considering contributing to NEURON!
+Thank you for considering contributing to ARARA!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents